Meghan E. McCormick

-Meghan McCormick is a Senior Associate of Boucher LLP.
+Meghan E. McCormick is a Senior Associate of Boucher LLP in the firm’s San Francisco office.
 For nearly two decades, Meghan has passionately advocated for individuals harmed by the wrongful conduct of corporations, defective products, and more recently, institutions such as the Catholic Church.
 Her practice encompasses both complex mass tort matters and individual personal injury cases in both federal and state court.

 Meghan represents survivors of child sexual abuse and adult victims of sexual assault, seeking to hold the responsible institutions accountable.
 In addition to seeking justice on behalf of sexual assault and sexual abuse survivors, Meghan represents individuals harmed by defective products and medical devices, including the Philips CPAP machines recalled in June 2021.